lijichang/lijichang.github.io/_pages/about.md

 >
 >
 > ### We focus on cutting-edge research in Computer Vision and Machine Learning, with particular interests in:
+> - Spatial / Physical / Agentic / Embodied AI
+> - Foundation Models
 > - Visual Content Understanding
-> - Spatial / Physical / Agentic / Embodied AI
 > - Open-world Learning
-> - Foundation Models
 > - Weakly-supervised Learning
 >
->  📢 **<span style="color:red; font-size: 15px; ">  I am looking for self-motivated PhD/Master students (for 2027 Fall intake) and Postdocs/RAs to join our group.
+>  📢 **<span style="color:red; font-size: 15px; ">  We are looking for self-motivated PhD/Master students (for 2027 Fall intake) and Postdocs/RAs to join our group.
 If you are interested, please feel free to reach out via email. </span>**

 # Educations